 TFQ gross margin increased to 34%, up from a gross margin of 27% in 2021.
-The increase is attributed to both a lower margin strategic one-time deal to support a major customer in their rollout in Africa in the comparative period as well as improving margins in the current period.
+The increase is attributed to a strategic deal entered into in the comparative period of 2021.
+This was a one-time low margin deal entered to support a major customer in their roll-out in Africa.